 What is the Difference between a Manual and an Automatic Bio-Fire

 Manual or automatic?
-What does that mean, and what's the difference when talking about bio fireplaces?
-The designation refers to the burner of the fireplace and how it works.
+What does that mean, and what's the difference, when talking about bio fireplaces?
+This refers to the burner of the fireplace and how it works.

-Bio fireplaces first appeared in 2005.
-The introduction of the bio fireplace made it possible to place a fireplace almost everywhere and without any connection, venting, smoke, soot, or expensive maintenance.
-Since then, technology and security have evolved, and so today we have two types of bio fireplaces: Manual and Automatic.
+Bioethanol fireplaces first appeared in 2005.
+The introduction of the bio fireplace made it possible to place a fireplace almost everywhere and without any venting, flue, smoke, soot, or expensive maintenance.
+Since then, the technology and security have evolved, and today we have two types of bio fireplaces: Manual and Automatic bioethanol burners.

 These two types each have their advantages and disadvantages.
 Hence, the type of burner you select, depends on what requirements you have for your fireplace, where it will be used, and what your budget is.

-Although there are only two types of bioethanol burners, the products of different manufactures can vary and offer differences in the way their burners work.
+Although there are only two types of bioethanol burn chambers, the products from different manufactures can vary and offer differences in the way their burners work.
 For this reason, the information you will find in this guide will only be indicative.
 If you want a more accurate description of each manufacturer's bio fireplace and burners, you should check out the specific product page and read the manual linked on the page.

 Bioethanol Fires with a Manual Bioethanol Burner

-A manual bioethanol burner is a tank made of stainless steel, which you fill with bioethanol.
+A manual bioethanol burner, is a steel container made of stainless steel, which you fill with bioethanol.
 The burner has an opening, that can be round or long, depending on the shape of the burner.
 The flame is ignited with a lighter and extinguished by smothering the fire.
-The manual burner is the most known, and therefore, it is seen in many wall-mounted and free-standing bio fireplaces.
+The manual burner is the most known, and therefore, it is seen in most bioethanol fires, especially in wall-mounted and free-standing bio fireplaces.